Creating and managing workflows

 Deleting workflows

-Workflows can only be deleted when:
+Workflows can only be deleted when the workflow is in draft status.

 To delete: